Is a Nursing Career Right For You?

 • Sensory Symptoms: Loss of sensation, vision changes, or hearing issues.

 These symptoms often mimic those of other neurological conditions, leading to misdiagnosis or delayed treatment.
-Nursing assistant programs in Illinois are incorporating training modules to better identify FND during patient assessments.
+Nursing assistant programs in Illinois courses are incorporating training modules to better identify FND during patient assessments.

 Start Chat